smart48/le-ssl-laravel-package/README.md

 # Laravel Let's Encrypt Laravel Package

 Laravel Let's Encrypt Laravel Package to install Let's Encrypt SSL Certificates for customers using A NAMES.
+Based upon domain name used in Laravel commands and common A Name a certificate is generated and Nginx configuration file made.

+All configuration files are loaded in the main config file using `to be addded herr`

 ## Usage